Superphysics Superphysics

 The DCTI of Greece: Demand as population, Capital as Employment rate, Trade as Nominal GDP, and Industry as Production

-• Industry fell from 2009, which is strange because its employment was good
+Industry Production started to decline by 2009.
+This is strange because its employment was good

-A lot of European countries, such as Spain and Ireland, also had debt but did not have a crisis like Greece.
-So why did Greece suffer a debt crisis while the other countries did not?
+A lot of European countries, such as Spain, Portugal and Ireland, also had debt and almost had a crisis like Greece, but did not.

 The GDP-Debt ratio